Leave a comment

-Long, long ago there lived on the coast of the sea of Japan a young fisherman named Urashima, a kindly lad and clever with his rod and line.
+Long, long ago there lived on the coast of the sea of Japan a young fisherman named Urashima, a kindly lad, and clever with his rod and line.

 “We now know that you are a good, kind boy who doesn’t like to do cruel things; and so I have come to fetch you.
-You shall marry me, if you like; and we will live happily together for a thousand years in the Dragon Palace beyond the deep blue sea.”
+You shall marry me, if you like, and we will live happily together for a thousand years in the Dragon Palace beyond the deep blue sea.”

 Well, they lived on happily for three years, wandering about every day among the beautiful trees with emerald leaves and ruby berries.
-But one morning Urashima said to his wife: “I am very happy here.
-Still I want to go home and see my father and mother and brothers and sisters.
+But one morning Urashima said to his wife, “I am very happy here.
+Still I want to go home and see my father and mother, and brothers and sisters.
 Just let me go for a short time, and I’ll soon be back again.”

-But what had happened while he had been away?
+What had happened while he had been away?
 Where had his father’s cottage gone to?
 What had become of the village where he used to live?
-The mountains indeed were there as before; but the trees on them had been cut down.
-The little brook that ran close by his father’s cottage was still running; but there were no women washing clothes in it any more.
+The mountains indeed were there as before, but the trees on them had been cut down.
+The little brook that ran close by his father’s cottage was still running, but there were no women washing clothes in it anymore.
 It seemed very strange that everything should have changed so much in three short years.

 “Perhaps,” thought he, “if I open the box which she gave me, I shall be able to find the way.”
-So he disobeyed her orders not to open the box,— or perhaps he forgot them, foolish boy that he was.
-Anyhow he opened the box; and what do you think came out of it?
+So he disobeyed her orders not to open the box — or perhaps he forgot them, foolish boy that he was.
+Anyhow, he opened the box; and what do you think came out of it?
 Nothing but a white cloud which floated away over the sea.
-Urashima shouted to the cloud to stop, rushed about and screamed with sorrow; for he remembered now what his wife had told him, and how, after opening the box, he should never be able to go to the Sea-God’s Palace again.
-But soon he could neither run nor shout any more.
+Urashima shouted to the cloud to stop, rushed about and screamed with sorrow – for he remembered now what his wife had told him – and how, after opening the box, he should never be able to go to the Sea God’s palace again.

+Soon he could neither run nor shout any more.
 Suddenly his hair grew as white as snow, his face got wrinkled, and his back bent like that of a very old man.
-Then his breath stopped short, and he fell down dead on the beach.
+His breath stopped short, and he fell down dead on the beach.

-Would you like to go and see the Dragon Palace beyond the waves, where the Sea-God lives and rules as King over the Dragons and the tortoises and the fishes, where the trees have emeralds for leaves and rubies for berries, where the fishes’ tails are of silver and the dragons’ tails all of solid gold?
+Would you like to go and see the Dragon Palace beyond the waves, where the Sea God lives and rules as king over the dragons and the tortoises and the fishes, where the trees have emeralds for leaves and rubies for berries, where the fishes’ tails are of silver and the dragons’ tails all of solid gold?